Prong4107/scalpel/CONTRIBUTING.md

 ## Feedback and Reviews

 Once your pull request is submitted, maintainers or contributors might provide feedback.
-Address any comments, making necessary changes, and push those updates to your branch.
+Address any comments, make necessary changes, and push those updates to your branch.

 ## Conclusion